DPDK/dpdk/doc/guides/linux_gsg/cross_build_dpdk_for_arm64.rst

    git checkout v2.0.13 -b v2.0.13
    ./autogen.sh
    autoconf -i
-   ./configure --host=aarch64-linux-gnu CC=<compiler> --prefix=<numa install dir>
+   ./configure --host=aarch64-linux-gnu CC=aarch64-none-linux-gnu-gcc --prefix=<numa install dir>
    make install

 .. note::

-   The compiler above can be either aarch64-linux-gnu-gcc or clang.
-   See below for information on how to get specific compilers.
+   The compiler is ``aarch64-none-linux-gnu-gcc`` if you download GCC using the below guide.
+If you're using a different compiler, make sure you're using the proper executable name.

 The numa header files and lib file is generated in the include and lib folder respectively under ``<numa install dir>``.